Tim-jn/space-tourism/README.md

 Your users should be able to:

-View the optimal layout for each of the website's pages depending on their device's screen size See hover states for all interactive elements on the page View each page and be able to toggle between the tabs to see new information Download the project and go through the README.md file.
-This will provide further details about the project and help you get set up.
+- View the optimal layout for each of the website's pages depending on their device's screen size
+- See hover states for all interactive elements on the page
+- View each page and be able to toggle between the tabs to see new information

 ## Languages utilisés
  - React